-The Company sells INVELTYS to wholesalers and/or specialty distributors in the United States (collectively, "Customers").
+The Company sells EYSUVIS and INVELTYS primarily to wholesalers in the United States (collectively, "Customers").
 These Customers subsequently resell the Company's products to specialty and other retail pharmacies.
-In addition to agreements with Customers, the Company enters into arrangements with payors that provide for government-mandated and/or privately-negotiated rebates, chargebacks and discounts for the purchase of the Company's products.
+In addition to agreements with Customers, the Company enters into arrangements with third-party payors that provide for government-mandated and/or privately-negotiated rebates, chargebacks and discounts for the purchase of the Company's products.